MECA-SNAKE/flipper-snake/README.md

 ## How to reproduce the snake

 ### Mount the snake
 * Take the stl files of the snake.
-Print the main piece 8 times (the one without the holder for a battery), 3 times the one that can hold a battery, the tail one time and the head one time.
+Print the main piece 8 times (the one without the holder for a battery), 3 times the one that can hold a battery, the tail one time, the head one time and the snake head on time.
 Pay attention to fully clean the holes for the wheels to avoid contact with the pieces
 * Print also the 28 wheels and the 14 sticks to place them below the pieces
 * Follow the first animation of the piece design section to mount the pieces together with the bearings and servos.
 Don’t forget to place the pieces that can hold a battery.
 You can place them where you want however keep in mind that they can help to pass cables through them.
 After that you should have a full length snake.
-* The subsequent crucial stage involves mounting the boards on the head piece and the battery in its holder, as well as connecting the cables between each other and then connecting them to the PCA board, NodeMCU, the DC-to-DC converter and the battery.
+* Mount the boards on the head piece as you will see in the animations, and the battery in its holder.
+A crucial stage now is to make the cable management.
+Follow the images and the details below in the readme to see how to connect all the cables, as well as connecting the cables to the PCA board, NodeMCU, the DC-to-DC converter and the battery.
 Exercise caution during this step, ensuring that you correctly connect the cables as per the provided diagram.
 Regarding the cable lengths required for a complete assembly, the yellow cable spans 5 meters, while the ground and the plus cables measure 3 meters each.
+For the head of the snake, you can place it as you want.

 ### Arduino code
 * Download these following softwares on your computer :